The Fastest way to Push a Man Away

 A condescending look.

 When you feel hurt, or misunderstood, or scared as hell in your relationship, sometimes the last thing you want to do is take responsibility for your own emotions, and for the way you feel.
-It is just easier to blame, and often, it really does feel justified to blame a man, at least in the heat of the moment anyway.

-And in these heated moments, it’s really easy to forget what is truly important to you.
 And then, wham!
 You just threw your values out the window, in just one second.
 And hurt the one you probably love the most.

 Knowing something intellectually vs really doing it